vatesfr/xen-orchestra/contributing.md

 1. easy
 2. medium

-**Object**
+**Component**

+- backup
+- GUI
 - upstream: not a XO issue → link to the upstream issue and monitor progress
-- GUI

 **Severity**